alexlafetra/stepchild/manual/manual.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;| &nbsp;&nbsp;&nbsp;&nbsp; **Play** <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Loop** <br>

+[ADD IMAGE OF STEPCHILD FACEPLATE!]

 Alongside the 8 face buttons and two encoders, there are 8 stepbuttons along the lower board of the Stepchild.
 The 8 stepbuttons are used to toggle steps directly, like you would be able to with a more traditional hardware step sequencer.
 Occaisionally, the stepbuttons and LEDs have some auxilary functions within different applications.

+[ADD IMAGE OF STEPCHILD W/ BOTTOM BOARD EXTENDED]

 ### b.
 MIDI Layout

-The Stepchild has 5 MIDI out ports and 2 MIDI in ports, 1 pair of which uses the Stepchilds MicroUSB port.
-The 5 non-USB hardware ports are each exposed as both a **TRS Type-A** 3.5mm headphone jack (like you'd use with an aux cable) *and* the traditional 5-Pin-DIN MIDI connector.
-Each pair of jacks are hardwired together, and will always transmit the same signals.
+The Stepchild has 4 unique hardware MIDI out ports, 1 unique hardware MIDI in port, and 1 In/Out port using the Stepchild's MicroUSB port.
+Every hardware port has both a **TRS Type-A** 3.5mm headphone jack (like you'd use with an aux cable) *and* the traditional 5-Pin-DIN MIDI connector, both hardwired together.
+The Stepchild has duplicates of ports in both the TRS and DIN standards to make it useful as an interface between the two.The Stepchild can act as a bridge between TRS MIDI, DIN MIDI, and USB MIDI platforms and can be used to sequence hardware instruments from a software program via USB MIDI.

 ![MIDI Layout Diagram](images/MIDI%20Layout.svg)

 EX: "Output 1" on the back of the Stepchild will send the same signals that "Output 1" on the front of the Stepchild will.

-Because of this, the Stepchild has 4 unique hardware and 1 unique software outputs, meaning you can connect up to **9** instruments directly to the Stepchild but the front 4 instruments will receive the same notes as the back 4.

 The Stepchild will expose itself as a MIDI device when it's connected to a computer, and MIDI messages can be routed to it from a DAW or other virtual MIDI program.

-Because of this, the Stepchild can act as a bridge between TRS MIDI, DIN MIDI, and USB MIDI platforms and can be used to sequence hardware instruments from a software program via USB MIDI.
+### c.
+Power & Batteries

+The Stepchild will run on as little as [IDK GOTTA TEST IT/LOOK IT UP]V and consumes very little current [ALSO TEST THIS USING OSC].
+There are two main ways to power the Stepchild:

+#### 1. Batteries

+The Stepchild can be powered by 3AA batteries.
+Rechargeable 1.2V AA's, like NiMH batteries, are totally fine and recommended!
+The Stepchild draws about [X]mA of current, and with Eneloop AA 1850mA batteries can run for [X] hours.

+The best way to insert or replace the batteries is to unscrew the bottom shell so you can access the battery clip on the bottom side of the board.

+#### 2. USB
+Plugging in the Stepchild to a USB power source will automatically switch the Stepchild to using USB power (the Stepchild will always be 'on' when powered from its USB port).
+A reverse current protection diode makes it safe to have the Stepchild plugged into both USB and battery power simultaneously; only USB power will be drawn from if available.

 ## 0.3 Software
 ![ChildOS Bootscreen](images/childOS.png)